Welch_Chris-Corry

 At Nova Polymer we work with dozens of sign fabricators every year as educators and advisors.
 The goal has not only been to integrate photopolymer methodologies into a fabricator’s overall practice but also to ensure that the process can be efficient and profitable.
 This requires extensive effort on behalf of the employees who manage the process.
 Their efforts and ongoing education can turn photopolymer production into a high-level art that generates quality and profitable products.

-Corry also makes sure to stay in close contact with Nova Polymer, mainly through the customer service helpline.
+Carey also makes sure to stay in close contact with Nova Polymer, mainly through the customer service helpline.
 “Starting up I was constantly on the phone with customer service and this continues even now.”
-Corry sees this constant contact and feedback important to success, particularly when pursuing new projects.
+Carey sees this constant contact and feedback important to success, particularly when pursuing new projects.

 Average day at Welch signs